Elizabeth Seton Children's School

 Preschool Evaluations

-Helping your child reach new heights is an important to us.
+Helping your child reach new heights is important to us.
 We offer comprehensive evaluations through the Committee on Preschool Special Education (CPSE).
 Our core evaluation team, including a school psychologist and social worker, utilize evidence-based assessment methods to gather information on a child’s medical and developmental history, as well as their current intellectual and social milestones.
 Additional specialists include physical, occupational and speech language therapists, as well as special educators, who conduct specific evaluations as authorized by the school district.

 Do you have any questions?